-In a Texas family law case child support is one of the most important topics 4 you to be concerned with.
+In a Texas family law case, child support is one of the most important topics 4 you to be concerned with.
 Not only is it a topic that is emotional, since you will be paying a certain sum of money to a co-parent, but the question of how much child support is enough is 1 that comes up in almost every single child custody or divorce case that I've ever worked on.
 Everyone wants to get this topic right the first time so that the children do not have to suffer or lack what they need and the parents do not have to quibble in the future about changing the amount based on possible changing circumstances.
 Many parents do not understand the basic elements of child support and only grasp that it is money paid from one of them to the other.

-For one, the office of the attorney general provides you with an opportunity to keep up with your payments on their website.
+For one, the attorney general's office provides you with an opportunity to keep up with your payments on their website.
 You will be able to access an account that shows exactly how much child support has been paid to your Co-parent in what amount, if any, you still need to pay.
-This way there are no questions about who owes what and on what dates the payments were made.
-This is great in the future if your parent attempts to argue that you owe him or her child support.
+This way, there are no questions about who owes what and on what dates the payments were made.
+This is great in the future if your parent attempts to argue that you owe them child support.
 All you need to do is access the attorney general's website and review the table of documents showing what has been paid in child support.

-Next, it is nice to be able to go through the office of the attorney general because there is less funny business when it comes to paying child support overall.
-If you have paid child support informally to your Co-parent over the years then I am sure that you have encountered months where he or she has asked for more money based on various costs or issues that have come up.
-While I do not doubt that issues arise in their day-to-day life that costs money the fact is that you are in a bad position if you are having to adjust the amount of child support you pay based on the living conditions of another adult.
+Next, it is nice to be able to go through the attorney general's office because there is less funny business when it comes to paying child support overall.
+If you have paid child support informally to your Co-parent over the years, then I am sure that you have encountered months where they have asked for more money based on various costs or issues that have come up.
+While I do not doubt that issues arise in their day-to-day life that costs money, the fact is that you are in a bad position if you have to adjust the amount of child support you pay based on the living conditions of another adult.

 Courts examine the specifics of your life to determine what child support does and does not cover